 The best MTB cranks could save a little weight but will likely be the key component to upgrading your bike to other more modern standards.
 If you have a square taper bottom bracket, a new set of cranks will let you switch to a stiffer and more reliable external bottom bracket (more on that shortly) and allow you to ditch a double chainset in favor of a more secure and simple 1X drivetrain.

-There are a couple of sizing measurements to keep in mind when looking for the best mountain bike cranks.
+There are a couple of sizing measurements to keep in mind when looking for the best MTB cranks.
 First, there is the length of the crank arm.
 Crank arm length can impact riding style and bike fit, but most riders just run what has come pre-installed on their bike.
 It's good to keep in mind that longer crank arms run the risk of striking rocks and trail debris with your pedal or crank arm.
 This rarely damages the parts to the point of disrepair, however, it is not a pleasant experience and can lead to crashes.

 How do I know what bottom bracket I need?

 Most crank manufacturers use their own bottom bracket design so if you are upgrading to a different brand, it usually means you need to upgrade your bottom bracket as well.
 There are a few different standards used by frame manufacturers so this will also dictate which bottom bracket you can use and thus, which is the best MTB crank to upgrade to.

 The best way to find out what you need is to identify what you currently have fitted to your bike.
 Alternatively, you can check with your frame manufacturer's tech specs or ask your local bike shop for advice.
 If you are unsure as to what to look for when checking that a bottom bracket is compatible be sure to read our guide on the best MTB bottom brackets.